chee5252/CRYT_Blockchain/README.md

     - `CTRL+A+D`
     - `curl -d requestType=startForging -d secretPhrase="<your secret phrase" http://localhost:11112/nxt`

-Need to have CRYT on Balance for forgingo
+    Need to have CRYT on Balance for forging
 ----
 ## Further Reading ##